Cheeseburger Pepper Cups Recipe

 - 1 cup vegetable broth

 - 1 cup (4 ounces) shredded cheddar cheese

 - 2. Place in a greased 13-in. x 9-in. baking dish; pour broth around the peppers.
 Cover and bake at 350° for 30 minutes.
 Sprinkle with cheese.
-Bake, uncovered, 5 minutes longer or until cheese is melted.
+Bake, uncovered, 5 minutes longer or until heated through.
 Yield: 4 servings.